Chapter 22. Connecting to SAP Concur

 - Another set for access to the SAP Concur production site

-- Configure the SAP Connector for access to appropriate SAP Concur site.
+- Configure the SAP Concur connector for access to the appropriate SAP Concur site.

 - Create a SAP Concur connection.

 A business user can then create an integration that uses the SAP Concur connection.

 22.2.
 How to Obtain SAP Concur implementation site OAuth credentials